Electric Field Decay Without Pair Production: Lattice, Bosonization and Novel Worldline Instantons: Introduction

 \end{itemize}

 \paragraph{Relation to previous work:}

 As already mentioned above, Brown \cite{Brown2015} considered QED with a compact spatial or Euclidean time dimension and argued that the instanton illustrated in Figure \ref{brownfig} computes the rate of decay of the electric field.
 In contrast, Medina and Ogilvie \cite{MO2015} proposed a different set of instantons with a different action and hence an exponentially different rate (Figure \ref{MOfig}).
-Draper \cite{Draper2018} also computed this rate, relying on the instanton illustrated in Figure \ref{draperfig}.
+Korwar and Thalapillil \cite{Korwar_2018} considered the case of non-zero $E$ and $B$ fields; their results reduce to those of \cite{MO2015} when $B=0$.
+Draper \cite{Draper2018} also computed the rate, relying on the instanton illustrated in Figure \ref{draperfig}.
 None of these analyses coincide with our main results, although their focus is on higher-dimensional versions of QED.
 Qiu and Sorbo in \cite{QS2020} considered scalar QED in 1+1 dimensions in the linearized approximation around a background field.
 Their results also do not coincide with ours, although this may be due to the fact that they considered scalar QED and focused on the short-time behavior, whereas we consider the fermionic model and are mostly concerned with the evolution at long times.
 Electric field decay in the Schwinger model was studied numerically in e.g. \cite{Hebenstreit:2013baa, Buyens:2016hhu}.
 Finally, \cite{Nagele:2018egu} investigated the phenomenon of ``flux unwinding'' in the compact Schwinger model where a pair of charges can discharge many units of flux by repeatedly traversing the circle.
 Our present analysis differs from that of \cite{Nagele:2018egu} because we focus on the regime where the circle is too small to accommodate pair production.